renatalantos/Embrace-support-group/README.md

 This page opens from the footer Confidentiality link.
 It features a padlock icon to enhance the content, the actual statement and a back arrow icon and a link to get back on the Home page.
 It's styled the same colour as the main page background.

+## Future features

+A hamburger menu for mobile view.

 # Structure
 ## Wireframes